DavidBenko/DBEnvironmentConfiguration/README.md

 Environment Detection
 ---------
 **DBEnvironmentConfiguration** can detect the build type of the application.
-You can map these build types to environments so that the environments will sitch automatcially.
+You can map these build types to environments so that the environments will switch automatcially.

 Possible build types:
 ```objc